 At a time when the deterioration in the Company's business should have been readily apparent, the compensation committee of the board recommended, and the board approved, an increase in the base salary of Messrs.
-Corriveau and Corely from \$500,000 to \$600,000, effective as of April 1, 2002.
+Corriveau and Corley from \$500,000 to \$600,000, effective as of April 1, 2002.
 In our letter to the board of March 3, 2003, we strongly criticized the increases in senior management compensation at a time when the Company's financial performance was trending in the opposite direction.
-We now read in the Company's 2003 preliminary proxy materials that Messrs.
+We now read in the Company's 2003 definitive proxy materials that Messrs.
 Corriveau and Corley agreed to reduce their base salary by 20% in fiscal 2003, from \$600,000 to \$480,000 each.
-We believe that this reduction is largely illusory.
+We believe that this stated reduction is largely illusory.
 The reduced base salary is only slightly lower than the base salary of \$498,000 earned by each of Messrs.
 Corriveau and Corley in fiscal 2001 and substantially above what they earned in fiscal 1999.
 Moreover, Messrs.
-Corriveau and Corley can earn back half of their pay cuts if the Company's earnings per share in fiscal 2003 increase by 50% over fiscal 2002 and their entire pay cuts if the increase equals 100%.
-A 50% increase would be almost the same as the Company's earnings per share in 2001 and substantially less than the Company's published guidance of \$0.77 to \$0.85 in diluted earnings per share for fiscal 2003; a 100% increase would still be less than the Company's earnings per share in fiscal 2000.
+Corriveau and Corley can earn back half of their pay "cuts" if the Company's diluted earnings per share in fiscal 2003 increase by 50% over fiscal 2002 diluted earnings per share of \$0.40 (before the effect of change in accounting principle).
+They can earn back their entire pay "cuts" if the increase equals 100%.
+A 50% increase would be almost the same as the Company's published guidance of \$0.77 to \$0.85 in diluted earnings per share for fiscal 2003; a 100% increase would still be less than the Company's earnings per share in fiscal 2000.